NicoVIII/Andromeda-for-GOG/README.md

 TBD

 ### Building
-To build the program use dotnet: `dotnet build`
+To build the program use dotnet in the root folder: `dotnet build` This will build the while solution.

-To start the program use dotnet and the build `.dll`:
+To start the program use dotnet and the built `.dll`:
-`dotnet ./bin/Debug/netcoreapp2.1/Andromeda.AvaloniaApp.dll` or `dotnet ./Andromeda.AvaloniaApp/bin/Debug/netcoreapp2.1/Andromeda.AvaloniaApp.dll` depending on your location
+`dotnet ./Andromeda.AvaloniaApp/bin/Debug/netcoreapp2.2/Andromeda.AvaloniaApp.dll`

 ### Versioning
 I will try to stick to Semantic Versioning 2.0.0 (http://semver.org/spec/v2.0.0.html).